 Year 12 Scholarships

-Each year $1,000 scholarships are awarded to a number of Year 12 students at both secondary schools.
+Two Year 12 students from each of the secondary schools are awarded $1,000 scholarships.
 The scholarships assist with the costs associated with transitioning to tertiary.

 The Education Benalla Program is community-wide so as well as working on its own programs Tomorrow Today works in partnership with others and also funds organisations that want to achieve similar goals through their work.